OA and Sustainable Ocean Planning

 -

-Catch limits enable rebuilding: Scenario B shows that reducing catch to sustainable yield (28,000 tonnes/yr) allows fish stocks to recover from 152,000 tonnes to 175,000 tonnes over six years, even while maintaining a productive fishery.
+Catch limits enable rebuilding: Scenario B shows that reducing catch to sustainable yield (28,000 tonnes/yr) allows fish stocks to recover from 152,000 tonnes to the MSY biomass target of 195,000 tonnes over six years, even while maintaining a productive fishery.
 This reverses the depletion recorded in asset accounts and eliminates the NDP adjustment, demonstrating that conservation measures can align economic and environmental objectives.

 -

-Restoration investments yield returns: The mangrove restoration component of Scenario B (+40 km² by 2030) costs an estimated USD 15 million over six years but generates coastal protection services valued at USD 480,000/yr (replacement cost basis) and carbon sequestration services valued at USD 160,000/yr, providing net benefits within the planning period.
+Restoration investments yield long-term returns: The mangrove restoration component of Scenario B (+40 km² by 2030) costs an estimated USD 15 million over six years but generates coastal protection services valued at USD 480,000/yr (replacement cost basis) and carbon sequestration services valued at USD 160,000/yr, providing annual service flows of USD 640,000.
+The undiscounted breakeven point is approximately year 23 (USD 15,000,000 ÷ USD 640,000/yr ≈ 23.4 years).
+Practitioners should apply their country's social discount rate when replicating this analysis; blue carbon values may increase as carbon prices rise, strengthening the net benefits case over time[40].
 These service flows are recorded in ecosystem service accounts (TG-3.2).

 -